anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 - the environment of the engine instance, and
 - an optional time reference for the starting point of the evaluation of all guards.

-Given these inputs, the guard function computes a set of action labels.
+Given these inputs, the guard function computes an action label.
 The action function then computes the effects of the action label;
 besides changes to the engine environment, an action effect comprises sending messages, creating new engine instances, and updating timers.